Grote Reber Doctoral Fellowships

 - A timeline for completion of the Ph.D., including milestones such as observing programs, paper publication schedule, and intended conference presentations.

 - The student's Curriculum Vitae.

 Application deadlines occur twice per year, in the spring for a September start and in the summer for a January start.
+The next deadline is April 14, 2017 for appointments beginning in September 2017.
 Awards are decided by a selection committee that consists of NRAO staff from each site.
 Contact Jim Braatz with any questions.

 National Radio Astronomy Observatory

 Charlottesville, VA 22903-2475